-Chapter 8 focuses on transitioning the Wellton 2023 General Plan from policy guidance to action.
-For the horizon of this plan, the Town has identified a set of actions that it will carry out in the next ten years to accomplish the goals and policies and, ultimately, the vision of the community.
+Chapter eight focuses on transitioning the Wellton 2023 General Plan from policy guidance to action.
+For the horizon of this plan, the Town of Wellton has identified a set of actions that it will carry out in the next 10 years to accomplish the goals and policies and, ultimately, the vision of the community.